IceRaptor/HumanResources/README.md

 ## TODO

-* Descriptions for MedTechs/MercTechs
+* Abilities for combat crews need to be auto-generated
-  * Background
-  * Attributes
+	- Be aware of https://github.com/bloodydoves/BattleTech-Advanced/tree/development/Abilifier which adds multiple abilities
 * Add dropship maintenance crew; reduces Argo maintenance cost?
 * Hiring cost varies by planet tag *not* faction owner
   * Faction reputation influences the cost (if they are faction affiliated and you are hated, more expensive)
 * skill distribution mu and sigma modified by planet tags
+	- partial; done for MW/VC
 * size distribution mu and sigma modified by planet tags
-* MechWarrior skill distribution to reflect our distribution
 * Mercenary loyalty
   * After AAR report, will complain if you work against their faction
 * Allow mod-makers to set faction hatred/favors on pre-generated pilots